Academic & Intellectual Programs Navigating the Academy

 Our Academic and Intellectual programs seek to help graduate students be successful in all aspects of their graduate work, with a focus on academic and professional skill building, intellectual engagement, and a better understanding of the graduate school experience.

-These programs are funded in part through a generous grant from GAPSA, and are cosponsored with partners across the university.
+The Grad Center's Navigating the Academy programs are funded in part through a generous grant from GAPSA, and are cosponsored with partners across the university.

 We collaborate with partners across the university to offer programs and workshops to encourage interdisciplinary exchange and connection on a range of topics related to intellectual life and professional development - to help you be more successful at Penn and beyond.